Please ensure Javascript is enabled for purposes of website accessibility

 Things that make it go fast

-Racing under a rating rule is not just about what you know.
+This series of articles talk about racing under a rating rule, which is not just about what you know.
 Being an equipment-based sport, sailing is also about what you have.
-The foils and hull, the rig and sails, all play a role in making your boat go fast and rate well under systems like CBH for sportsboats, or IRC and ORC for the bigger boats.
+The foils and hull, the rig and sails, all play a role in making your boat go fast and rate well under systems like CBH for trailerable and sportsboats, or IRC and ORC for the bigger boats.

 What are the principles of producing a fast boat to race under a rating?